vanruesc/eslint-config-aether/README.md

 ## Included Configurations

-The `aether` configuration is intended to be used for JavaScript projects, `aether/typescript-basic` is a compatibility configuration for TypeScript projects and `aether/typescript` adds rules that are based on type information.
+The `aether` configuration is intended to be used for JavaScript projects, `aether/typescript-basic` is a compatibility configuration for TypeScript projects and `aether/typescript` adds rules that rely on type checking.

 | Config                    | Parent Configs                                                                   |
 |---------------------------|----------------------------------------------------------------------------------|